istupakov/onnx-asr/README.md

 ### TensorRT

-Running ONNX model on the TensorRT provider and fp16 precision:
+Running an ONNX model on the TensorRT provider with fp16 precision:
 ```py
 import onnx_asr
 import tensorrt_libs